particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 - Run **Particle: Flash application (local)**.

 Make sure you've used the [**Mark As Development Device**](/getting-started/console/development-devices/) option for your Tracker device in your Tracker product.
 If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.

+If you are cloning Tracker Edge v18 and would like to be able to cloud compile, you must add a [particle.include](/assets/files/tracker/particle.include) in the tracker-edge directory.
+Earlier tracker-edge firmware do not need it, later version already have it, and if you use the tool above it's automatically added if necessary.

 ## Overview